pasqal-io/qadence/docs/tutorials/qml/ml_tools/accelerator_doc.md

 ### Accelerator features

 The `Accelerator` also provides a `distribute()` function wrapper that simplifies running distributed training across multiple processes.
-This method can be used to prepare/wrap function that need to be distributed.
+This method can be used to prepare or wrap a function that needs to be distributed.

 -  `distribute()`